 Reflections from the Office

 Ever wonder what operating a postdoc office is like?
 We want our postdocs to know more about the work we do and why we do it.
 We hope this microblog will give you a glimpse of what Professional Development & Postdoctoral Affairs looks like behind the scenes.
-Sarah will write in blue, and Kate will write in green.
+Sarah will write in blue, Celine will write in purple, Rachel will write in orange, and Kate Baker wrote in green while she was a part of our team.

 28 September 2018